 I taught a lesson on summarizing text in my class yesterday.
-We did it a pretty traditional way using a great program my fourth grade team purchased that focuses on differentiating the teaching of the reading comprehension strategies.
+We did it in a pretty traditional way using a great program my fourth grade team purchased that focuses on differentiating the teaching of the reading comprehension strategies.
 (Comprehension Strategies Kit by Sundance)

 The class and I looked at a short fictional text and started to activate our prior knowledge as we took a picture and text walk and made connections to what we observed.
 Then I read the text aloud once and the second time through, we paused to put a box around the characters, to circle important information about the setting and underline the major events in the story.
 We jotted down our findings in a graphic organizer and finally, wrote a summary of the text.